Representing Chargebacks

 1. Check to be sure your file(s) uploaded successfully.

-Click the Upload button to send the document.
-You cannot un-send documents once you click this button, so be sure your response is correct and complete before clicking.
+Be sure that response is correct and complete before clicking Upload to send the document.
+You cannot un-send documents once you click this button.

 📘